brokenricefilms/licitfree.github.io/src/content/post/about-me-in-oct-2023.md

 tags: ["English", "life"]
 ---

-"Ông Edit" means this guy edits in Vietnamese also you can type "Ong edit"

 My name is Thuan

 I sit in front of my computer daily, edit, and watch stuff.
 Sometimes I go out to smell humans or touch grass